 Minister of Science and Higher Education

 Jarosław Gowin about National Congress of Science

 Ladies and Gentlemen,

-Please allow me to express my opinion that the fact that we got to know each other better and that there closer relationships between universities and friendships between people have been forged adds incalculable value to our work on the draft of the Act 2.0.
-Despite the naturally different interests, work on the model of the Polish higher education and science system has led to a genuine integration of the academic community.
+Another priceless achievement during the work on the draft law is that we got to know each other better; there are now closer relations between universities and people of science representing different disciplines.
+Despite natural differences in interests, work on the target model of the Polish higher education system and science has led to the genuine integration of the academic world.

-COUNCIL OF THE NATIONAL CONGRESS OF SCIENC
+COUNCIL OF THE NATIONAL CONGRESS OF SCIENCE

 The National Congress of Science is over.
 At the Congress, the Minister of Science and Higher Education, Deputy Prime Minister Jarosław Gowin presented a draft of a new, comprehensive law on higher education and science and naturally this law became the main subject of debate.
 However, the congress went beyond the scope of opening the process of consultation of new regulations.
 It provided a venue for a serious, profound discussion about the challenges facing Polish academic institutions and the ways in which they could be faced.
 The congress was the culmination of a series of programme conferences, during which, step by step, emerged the concept of solutions that found their regulatory expression in the draft law.
 This year has also been an unprecedented one for the academic community, a year of building relations across scientific disciplines or research areas which usually constrict scientists.
 This allowed us to better understand the different working methods and ways of defining achievements, approaches to the education of students and young academics, career paths and research organisations.
 We now also understand the concerns and the real risks associated with change better.
 I think, however, that at the National Congress of Science we held a joint conviction of the need for a definite breakthrough focused on promoting excellence in science and high quality of education.
 We may differ in opinions as to how best to achieve these goals, but not as to their appropriateness.